Bassam Bamieh

 Welcome to my website.
 I am a Professor of Mechanical Engineering at the University of California at Santa Barbara (UCSB).
 I also have a courtesy appointment in the department of Electrical and Computer Engineering, and I am a member of the Center for Control, Dynamical Systems and Computation (CCDC).
 This interdisciplinary center brings together faculty and graduate students from across the College of Engineering departments and Mathematics.

 My core research area is Controls and Dynamical Systems (CDS), and I do quite a bit of cross-disciplinary work at the interface between CDS and other fields such as Network Science, Fluid Mechanics, Statistical Physics, Machine Learning and Mathematics.
-The “Research” links to the left contain more information about the research work of my group.
+The “Research” link to the left contains more information about the research work of my group.

 Tutorial Papers